mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

 The following option for the construction of the forms are available:

-* Define more then one feature types for digitization.
-You can switch from one feature type to the other with a select box
+* Define more than one feature type for digitization.
+You can switch from one feature type to another with a select box.
-* Use a table as source.
-You can also define a filter to get a subset of the table
+* It is possible to define a filter to only query a subset of your database table.
 * Textfields
 * Selectboxes, Multiselectboxes
-* Radiobuttons, Checkboxes
+* Checkboxes and Radiobuttons
 * Textareas
 * Datepicker
 * File upload and Image Display
 * Definition of tabs
 * Definition breakLines
 * Definition of Text
-* Mandatory fields, regular expressions to valid the content are possible
+* Mandatory fields, regular expressions to validate the field input
 * Definition of help texts
-* Duplicate features
 * Refresh after save
-* Possibility to copy entered information from a form into the clipboard
+* Possibility to copy entered information from a form into the clipboard via a button

 .. image:: ../../../figures/digitizer_with_tabs.png